 Watch the Water Content of Butter

 Another problem is that most butter contains around 19 percent water, and water will cause your cookies to spread.
 You could substitute shortening, which is 100 percent fat, but then you'd be sacrificing the flavor of butter, which may not be a worthwhile sacrifice.

 European butter and some domestic butter from smaller dairies have less water in them, and they'll cost a bit more.
 But whatever you do, don't use those tubs of whipped butter.
-Not only do they have high water content, they also have a lot of air in them, which will also cause your cookies to spread.
+Not only do they have high water content, but they also have a lot of air in them, which will also cause your cookies to spread.